 Driving assessments take place in the Centre’s own vehicles.
 We have a purpose-built driving track area in the grounds of Walkergate Park, Newcastle upon Tyne, where you can become familiar with the Centre’s vehicle and where basic vehicle control skills are assessed.
+At Carlisle and Teesside this part of the assessment takes place on quiet road areas.
 This is also useful for novice drivers who have not driven before, or for people who have not driven for a lengthy period of time.
-At our Penrith Outreach service, we utilise the quiet road circuit on a nearby industrial estate for the familiarisation time, prior to driving on the open road.
 We have a selection of different vehicles, manual and automatic transmission, with various adaptations.

-If you are getting used to a new method of control for the first time, the assessment may be restricted to the driving track only, and we may advise that you return for the on road assessment at a later date.
+If you are getting used to a new method of control for the first time, the assessment may be restricted to the driving track or quiet road areas and we may advise that you return for the on road assessment at a later date.

 If considered safe to do so, the drive will then proceed on to the public roads.
 This enables the team to assess your interaction with other road users, how you forward plan, anticipate the actions of others, and deal with the complexities of driving.
 The public road route covers a variety of road and traffic features, and can take an average of 40 minutes.
 We are looking for evidence of safe driving skills; the assessment is not a driving test.